CraigChaus/Sketchy-Mine-/docs/standups.md

 - Us3Bi04 - Create websocket for transferring canvas content between drawer and server

 **Ana**
-- //write here
+- Research on logic of the canvas

 **Daria**
-- Research on how to make a drawing canvas
+- Research on logic of the canvas